</>

 • 2You can skip levels going up: h3 → h2 is fine when moving to a new section.

-• 3Use only one h1 per page — it should be the main page title.
+• 3Use only one h1 per page.
+It should be the main page title.

-• 4Don't choose heading levels for styling — use CSS to style h2 however you want.
+• 4Don't choose heading levels for styling.
+Use CSS to style h2 however you want.

 Check Your HTML Now